lizhaoxian/uniswap_fee/README.md

 1. backend to query more txns (historically and fill up to current)
 2. swagger rest api server at (0.0.0.0:8080, you can try access here http://0.0.0.0:8080/api/v1/ui/)

+At frist run, the txns data will be build from most recent txns and adding historical/current data gradually

+At 2nd or more run, the txns data will be built from where it was left previously (./data/db.db keeps this data)

 ## Test with docker compose

 ```